Local government reorganisation and devolution

 Stronger, simpler services

-A single council for all Oxfordshire will create stronger, simpler services that are cost effective, connected and closer to communities.
+A single unitary council for Oxfordshire will create stronger, simpler services that are closer to communities, cost effective and connected.

-- A single unitary will provide both the scale and financial resilience that Oxfordshire needs and greater decision making closer to the communities that we serve in partnership with town and parish councils.
+• A single countywide unitary council will provide both the scale and financial resilience that Oxfordshire needs and bring decision-making closer to communities by partnering with town and parish councils.

-- We provide 85 per cent of local government services in Oxfordshire, including adult and children’s social care, some education services, public health, fire and rescue, libraries and museums, roads and transport, trading standards, waste disposal and recycling.
+• We provide 85 per cent of local government services by expenditure in the county, including adult and children’s social care, some education services, public health, fire and rescue, libraries and museums, roads and transport, trading standards, waste disposal and recycling.

-- We will maintain the links between our great universities and organisations developing advanced technology, including on Bicester, Culham, Harwell and Milton Park campuses, so that our county can drive innovation and inclusive growth across the Oxford to Cambridge corridor.
+• We will maintain the links between our great universities and organisations developing advanced technology, including on Bicester, Culham, Harwell and Milton Park campuses, so that our county can drive innovation and inclusive growth across the region.

 You can read the letter Councillor Liz Leffman, Leader of Oxfordshire County Council, wrote to Local Government Minister Jim McMahon to explain our interim proposal further.

-The letter adds that a single county unitary could swiftly unlock devolution for the region.
+The letter adds that a single countywide unitary council could swiftly unlock devolution for the region.

 Further information and documents